wyfo/apischema/docs/graphql/overview.md

 {!graphql_overview.py!}
 ```

-*GraphQL* is fully integrated with the rest of *Apischema* features, especially [conversions](../conversions.md), so it's easy to integrate ORM and other custom types in the generated schema; this concerns query results but also arguments.
+*GraphQL* is fully integrated with the rest of *apischema* features, especially [conversions](../conversions.md), so it's easy to integrate ORM and other custom types in the generated schema; this concerns query results but also arguments.

-By the way, while *GraphQL* doesn't support constraints, *Apischema* still offers you all the power of its [validation feature](../validation.md).
-In fact, *Apischema* deserialize and validate all the arguments passed to resolvers.
+By the way, while *GraphQL* doesn't support constraints, *apischema* still offers you all the power of its [validation feature](../validation.md).
+In fact, *apischema* deserialize and validate all the arguments passed to resolvers.

 ## FAQ